Últimas Noticias: History

-In 1946 Últimas Noticias sold around 15,000 copies a day.
-Its editor Miguel Ángel Capriles Ayala, in his memoir Memorias de la Inconformidad, wrote that in those years about 80 percent of the staff and directors of the newspaper belonged to the Communist Party.

-Sister publications

-In 1956 Capriles Ayala acquired the newspaper La Esfera, which was sold in 1966.
-On February 3, 1958, he founded the evening newspaper El Mundo.
-In 1959 he bought the magazine Élite; 1962 he acquired the magazines Venezuela Gráfica and Páginas (the latter of which folded in 1999); in 1966 he founded Diario Crítica in Maracaibo, which closed in 1990; in 1968 he founded the Suplemento Cultural to Últimas Noticias; in 1969 he founded the sports daily Extra (which folded a year later).
-In 1970 he founded Dominical, the Sunday magazine of Últimas Noticias, and the magazin Hipódromo; in 1972 he bought Kena (folded in 1999) and founded Kabala (folded in 1999) and Alarma (folded in 1973); in 1974 he founded the Maracaibo newspaper El Vespertino, which folded in 1982; in 1988 he founded Guía Hípica, which folded in 2007.
-In 2005 La Cadena Capriles founded URBE and the sports publication Líder and acquired Urbe Bikini; in 2009, it founded El Mundo Economía y Negocios.

-Other media enterprises currently owned by La Cadena Capriles include La Cadena Multicolor and PlanetaurbeTV.
+Ultimas Noticias was described as a tabloid in 1958 by Time magazine, in 2007 by The New York Times, and in 2019 by The Guardian.

+BBC Monitoring stated in 2019 that Últimas Noticias has "a predominantly pro-government stance"; in the same year, The Guardian characterized the paper as a "pro-Maduro tabloid".
+In 2007, The New York Times said the "tabloid [was] sympathetic to President Hugo Chavez".

 Changes in the newspaper

 Until 1999, the visual format of Últimas Noticias did not follow any particular formula and according to one commentator, the newspaper looked disorganized.
 But as of October 2000, certain new parameters were laid down in an effort to make the layout simpler and better organized.
 At the same time the newspaper adopted a more colloquial tone and aimed to be more of a guide to daily life.

 In mid-2002 the newspaper began printing in colour on every page.
 Between 2004 and 2006 it launched four regional editions (for different areas of Greater Caracas) in addition to the national one.

-Between 2009 and 2011, Últimas Noticias became a major multimedia operation, with its website providing an abundance of material, including podcasts, videos, video chats, interviews, sound galleries, and the like. Últimas Noticias radio presents music and interviews around the clock.
-Launched the first news app in the country and develop its own low cost tablet.

 In 2013, the British financier Robert Hanson bought Ultimas Noticias for his private company Hanson Family Holdings for a figure reported as US$98 million.
 In 2014, he was accused by newspaper staff of turning it into "a Socialist Party mouthpiece", but the editor, Héctor Dávila, replied that his only instructions from Hanson were "to run a balanced and profitable newspaper".
+Following censorship by the newspapers director during the 2014 Venezuelan protests, Chief Researcher Tamoa Calzadilla along with others resigned.
+Nathalie Alvaray, the first woman Media VP in the country and leader of all the innovation and convergence projects resigned a week before.